High-Dimensional Sparse Fourier Algorithms: INTRODUCTION

 The first sparse Fourier algorithm was proposed in \cite{gilbert2002near}.
-It introduced a randomized algorithm with $O(k^2{\log}^c N)$ runtime and $O(k^2{\log}^c N)$ samples where $c$ is a positive number that varies depending on the trade-off between efficiency and accuracy.
-An algorithm with improved runtime $O(k{\log}^c N)$ and samples $O(k{\log}^c N)$ was given in \cite{gilbert2005improved}.
-The algorithms given in \cite{hassanieh2012nearly} and \cite{hassanieh2012simple} achieved $O(k{\log} N{\log} {N}/{k})$ runtime and gave empirical results.
-The algorithms in \cite{gilbert2002near,gilbert2005improved,hassanieh2012nearly,hassanieh2012simple} are all randomized.
+It introduced a randomized algorithm with $\mathcal{O}(k^2{\log}^c N)$ runtime and $\mathcal{O}(k^2{\log}^c N)$ samples where $c$ is a positive number that varies depending on the trade-off between efficiency and accuracy.
+An algorithm with improved runtime $\mathcal{O}(k{\log}^c N)$ and samples $\mathcal{O}(k{\log}^c N)$ was given in \cite{gilbert2005improved}.
+The algorithms given in \cite{hassanieh2012nearly} and \cite{hassanieh2012simple} achieved $\mathcal{O}(k{\log} N{\log} {N}/{k})$ average-case runtime and gave empirical results.
+The algorithms in \cite{gilbert2002near, gilbert2005improved, hassanieh2012nearly, hassanieh2012simple} are all randomized.
 The first deterministic algorithm using a combinatorial approach was introduced in \cite{iwen2010combinatorial}.
 In \cite{lawlor2013adaptive}, another deterministic algorithm was given whose procedure recognizes frequencies in a similar manner to \cite{hassanieh2012nearly}.
-The two methods in \cite{lawlor2013adaptive,hassanieh2012nearly} were published at the same time and both use the idea of working with two sets of samples, one at $O(k)$ points and the second at the same $O(k)$ points plus a small shift.
+The two methods in \cite{lawlor2013adaptive, hassanieh2012nearly} were published at the same time and both use the idea of working with two sets of samples, one at $\mathcal{O}(k)$ points and the second at the same $\mathcal{O}(k)$ points plus a small shift.
 The ratio of the FFT of the two sets of points, plus extra machinery, lead to fast deterministic algorithms.
-The first deterministic algorithm \cite{iwen2010combinatorial} has $O(k^2{\log}^4 N)$ runtime and sampling complexity, and the second one \cite{lawlor2013adaptive} has $O(k{\log}k)$ runtime and $O(k)$ sampling complexity.
-Later, \cite{christlieb2016multiscale} introduced modified methods for noisy data with $O(k{\log}k{\log}N/k)$ runtime.
+The first deterministic algorithm \cite{iwen2010combinatorial} has $\mathcal{O}(k^2{\log}^4 N)$ runtime and sampling complexity, and the second one \cite{lawlor2013adaptive} has $\mathcal{O}(k{\log}k)$ average-case runtime and $\mathcal{O}(k)$ sampling complexity.
+Later, \cite{christlieb2016multiscale} introduced modified methods for noisy data with $\mathcal{O}(k{\log}k{\log}N/k)$ average-case runtime and $\mathcal{O}(k{\log}N/k)$ sampling complexity.
+Also, there is a method under the assumption of block-structured sparsity in \cite{bittens2017deterministic}.
 Our method, discussed throughout this paper builds on the method presented in \cite{lawlor2013adaptive}.
+Moreover, extending the one-dimensional fully discrete sparse Fourier transforms from \cite{merhi2017new} into a high-dimensional setting by using our method would be interesting future work.